sahib/rmlint/docs/developers.rst

 :docs:

-    Build the onlice html docs (which you are reading now).
+    Build the online html docs (which you are reading now).

 :test: